wso2/docs-is/en/docs/apis/overview.md

 # APIs - Overview

-Administrators can use REST APIs in WSO2 Identity Server to manage their organizations and application users to manage their logins and profiles.
+Administrators can use REST APIs in WSO2 Identity Server to manage their organizations and application users can use these APIs to manage their logins and profiles.

 !!! info
     Two OSGi services provide authentication and authorization services for REST APIs based on their handlers.